sailfish009/goodvibes/MAINTAINING.md

 ---------------------

-Before every release, it's time to update everything regarding translations, so that translators have a chance to do their homework !
+Before every release, it's time to update everything regarding translations, so that translators have a chance to do their homework!

 First, ensure that the file `po/POTFILES` is still up to date.
 This is still a manual process, but it wouldn't be that hard to write a little script.